python-tinker/fluidstate/README.md

 Fluidstate
 ==========

-Compact state machine that can be vendored.
+Compact statechart that can be vendored.

 ## How to use